IOC approves five additional sports for LA 2028 Olympics, including cricket

 In cricket-crazy Kashmir, the India-Pakistan World Cup clash tests emotions

-Each host city, under IOC rules, can request the inclusion of several sports for their edition of the Games.
+Each host city, under IOC rules, can request the inclusion of several sports for their edition of the games.

 The five sports had already been given the nod from the powerful IOC Executive Board last week, with the session on Monday approving its recommendation.
 All five sports were voted in as a single package with two “no” votes from about 90 IOC members in the room.

-Cricket, which enjoys a massive following in India and has a fast growing global audience, returns to the Games after more than a century, having appeared once at the 1900 Olympics.
+Cricket, which enjoys a massive following in India and has a fast-growing global audience, returns to the games after more than a century, having appeared once at the 1900 Olympics.

 The LA Games proposal is for a six-team Twenty20 cricket tournament for men and women.